-Securities Litigation and Government Investigations.
-A number of Federal Class Actions were filed against us and certain of our former and present officers and directors alleging violations of securities law.
+SECURITIES LITIGATION AND GOVERNMENT INVESTIGATIONS.
+A number of Federal Class Actions were filed against Charter and certain of its former and present officers and directors alleging violations of securities law.
 The Federal Class Actions have been consolidated for pretrial purposes into a Consolidated Federal Class Action.
-In addition, a number of other lawsuits have been filed against us in other jurisdictions.
-A shareholders derivative suit was filed in the United States District Court for the Eastern District of Missouri, and several class action lawsuits were filed in Delaware state court against us and certain of our directors and officers.
-Finally, two derivative suits were filed in Missouri state court against us, our then current directors and our former independent auditor; these actions were consolidated during the fourth quarter of 2002.
+In addition, a number of other lawsuits have been filed against Charter in other jurisdictions.
+A shareholders derivative suit was filed in the United States District Court for the Eastern District of Missouri, and several class action lawsuits were filed in Delaware state court against Charter and certain of its then current directors and officers.
+Finally, two derivative suits were filed in Missouri state court against Charter, its then current directors and its former independent auditor; these actions were consolidated during the fourth quarter of 2002.
 The federal derivative suit, the Delaware class actions and the consolidated derivative suit each allege that the defendants breached their fiduciary duties.

-In August 2002, we became aware of a grand jury investigation being conducted by the United States Attorney's Office for the Eastern District of Missouri into certain of our accounting and reporting practices focusing on how we reported customer numbers and our reporting of amounts received from digital set-top terminal suppliers for advertising.
+In August 2002, Charter became aware of a grand jury investigation being conducted by the United States Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices focusing on how it reported customer numbers and its reporting of amounts received from digital set-top terminal suppliers for advertising.
 The U.S. Attorney's Office has publicly stated that Charter is not currently a target of the investigation.
-Charter has also been advised by the U.S. Attorney's Office that no member of its board of directors, including its

-Chief Executive Officer, is a target of the investigation.
+Charter has also been advised by the U.S. Attorney's Office that no member of its board of directors, including its Chief Executive Officer, is a target of the investigation.
 On July 24, 2003, a federal grand jury charged four former officers of Charter with conspiracy and mail and wire fraud, alleging improper accounting and reporting practices focusing on revenue from digital set-top terminal suppliers and inflated subscriber account numbers.
-On July 25, 2003, one of the former officers who was indicted entered a guilty plea.
-Charter is fully cooperating with the investigation.
+On July 25,

+2003, one of the former officers who was indicted entered a guilty plea.
+Charter has advised us that it is fully cooperating with the investigation.

-In November 2002, we received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission (SEC).
+In November 2002, Charter received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission (SEC).
 The SEC has subsequently issued a formal order of investigation dated January 23, 2003, and subsequent document and testimony subpoenas.
-The investigation and subpoenas generally concern our prior reports with respect to the determination of the number of our customers, and various of our other accounting policies and practices, including our capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
-We are fully cooperating with the SEC staff.
+The investigation and subpoenas generally concern Charter's prior reports with respect to the determination of the number of its customers, and various of its other accounting policies and practices, including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
+Charter has advised us that it is fully cooperating with the SEC staff.

-Due to the inherent uncertainties of litigation and investigations, we cannot predict the ultimate outcome of these proceedings.
-In addition, our restatement may lead to additional allegations in the pending securities class and derivative actions against us, or to additional claims being filed or to investigations being expanded or commenced.
-These proceedings, and our actions in response to these proceedings, could result in substantial costs, substantial potential liabilities and the diversion of management's attention, all of which could affect adversely the market price of our Class A common stock and our publicly-traded notes, as well as our ability to meet future operating and financial estimates and to execute our business and financial strategies.
+Due to the inherent uncertainties of litigation and investigations, Charter has advised us that it cannot predict the ultimate outcome of these proceedings.
+In addition, its restatement may lead to additional allegations in the pending securities class and derivative actions against Charter, or to additional claims being filed or to investigations being expanded or commenced.
+These proceedings, and Charter's actions in response to these proceedings, could result in substantial costs, substantial potential liabilities and the diversion of management's attention, all of which could affect adversely the market price of our publicly-traded notes, as well as our ability to meet future operating and financial estimates and to execute our business and financial strategies.